Vatricania: Description

 The flowers are yellowish white areoles or funnel shaped flowers, with 25 spines, 5–22 mm long.
 It has edible fruit.

 Taxonomy

-The genus name of Vatricania is in honour of Louis Félix Vatrican (1904–2007), an agricultural engineer from Monaco, director of the national Jardin Exotique.
-The Latin specific epithet of guentheri refers to Ernesto Günther of Valparaíso, Chile, who financed the expedition in Bolivia during which Carl Troll discovered the species.
-Kupper had originally spelled the epithet Güntheri.
+The genus was first described and published in 1950 by Curt Backeberg.
+The genus name Vatricania is in honour of Louis Félix Vatrican (1904–2007), an agricultural engineer from Monaco, director of the national Jardin Exotique.
+The genus is placed in the tribe Trichocereinae.

+In publishing the genus name, Backeberg designated Cephalocereus guentheri as the type species, although he did not actually use the combination Vatricania guentheri, which he published in 1951.
+Cephalocereus guentheri was first described by Kupper in 1931.
+The Latin specific epithet guentheri refers to Ernesto Günther of Valparaíso, Chile, who financed the expedition in Bolivia during which Carl Troll discovered the species.
+Kupper originally spelled the epithet Güntheri.
-The genus was first described and published in Cact.
-Succ.
-J. (Los Angeles) vol.22 on page 154 in 1950.

-Then the species was published in Cact.
-Succ.
-J. (Los Angeles) Vol.23 on page 149 in 1951.